 When I prepare my foil (close by my smoker in the backyard on a picnic table), I like to use my Orange Gloves as they are very good in not allowing the ribs to slip out of your hands as if you were using a pair of tongs or the like.

 This (click on the ad box below) is where I purchased my gloves and I can’t say enough about them!
 They let you handle hot foods easily, much cleaner than using your bare hands or slippery utensils and easy to clean by simply washing your hands, with the gloves on, under hot water.
 One trick I will let you in on is I would have some difficulty taking them off by myself.
-If you take a piece of paper towel and pull them off using that towel, you will get a much better grip and they will come off very easy.
+If you take a piece of paper towel and pull them off using that towel, you will get a much better grip and they will come off very easily.

 In any event, place the rack directly on top of the sugar/onions and wrap up the foil tightly.
 I then take the second sheet and wrap them up again.
 I like to wrap up twice as I have found over the years that the foil rips pretty easy even by laying the foiled meat onto the grill grates.
 The last thing you want is to unwrap a dried out piece of meat – you won’t be able to do anything about it.
 Now for the second “2”; simply place the wrapped racks back on the grill or smoker and continue using the same 225° settings as before.

 Third Phase (the “1” in the 2-2-1 method)